realvz/UpdateThinSoftware/content/_index.md

 outputs = ["Reveal"]
 +++

-# Tutorial: Debug Your Kubernetes Apps - Arun Gupta & Re Alvarez Parmar, Amazon
+## Tutorial: Debug Your Kubernetes Apps - Arun Gupta & Re Alvarez Parmar, Amazon

+---

+In this presentation we will learn how to troubleshoot Kubernetes applications.

+---